voxel51/fiftyone/docs/source/integrations/cvat.rst

     will receieve command line prompt(s) at import time to provide label field(s) in which to store the annotations.

-    The `occluded_attr` argument allows you to link the occlusion widget to your object attributes when uploading to existing projects.
+    You can also use the `occluded_attr` argument to link the state of CVAT's occlusion widget to a specified attribute of your objects.

 .. code:: python
     :linenos: